 ROLE OF GUT-LIVER AXIS IN OTHER LIVER DISEASES

-The balance of gut microbial flora, intestinal permeability, hepatocyte function, and Kupffer cell activation appears to be critical in the maintenance of normal homeostasis (Figure ).
+The balance of gut microbial flora, intestinal permeability, hepatocyte function, and Kupffer cell activation appears to be critical in the maintenance of normal homeostasis (Figure 1).
 Indeed, increasing evidence suggests an importance for a gut-liver connection in different liver diseases where gut-derived LPS delivered to the liver through the portal circulation might play a role.
 For example, increased intestinal permeability was detected in patients with intrahepatic cholestasis of pregnancy, and in hepatitis C virus (HCV)-induced liver injury in human immunodeficiency virus infected individuals.
 An increase in serum endotoxin levels was associated with pro-inflammatory activation of circulating monocytes in chronic HCV infection, even in the absence of cirrhosis.
 These observations underscore the importance of the gut-liver axis in the pathogenesis of ALD, as well as in other types of liver injuries.

 The gut-liver axis, particularly gut-derived endotoxin, seems to play a crucial role in the pathogenesis of liver diseases caused by various insults, including alcohol.
 However, the mechanisms and source of endotoxin in liver diseases are not fully understood.
 The importance of alcohol-induced alterations in the gut and the role of the liver in elimination of gut-derived pathogen-derived compounds require further investigation.
 Furthermore, interactions between immune, non-immune, and parenchymal cells, which take place in vivo, contribute and determine the progression of ALD.
 Understanding the role of TLR signaling and the cell-specific effects of gut-derived microbial products will provide new insights, not only into the pathomechanisms of ALD, but might also reveal new targets for therapeutic interventions.